Vestibular Rehab.

 Treatment

 There are specific treatment techniques that your therapist will use based on their assessment findings.
-Treatment techniques can range from a sequence of head positions combined with body rolls to an exercise-based approach that helps reacquaints your vestibular system with normal movement.
+Treatment techniques can range from a sequence of head positions combined with body rolls to an exercise-based approach that helps reacquaint your vestibular system with normal movement.
 Education is a big part of our treatment plan.
 Understanding what is causing your symptoms and what we can do to improve your function is key.

 *Assessing + treating the vestibular system can be symptom provoking.